Does cooking with cast iron pots and pans add iron to our food?

 Does cooking in a cast iron skillet supply any iron to your system?
 My husband and I have a disagreement.

 Yes, cooking in a cast iron skillet can add significant amounts of iron to your food and into your body.
-This has been shown in various studies, including an article published in the Journal of Food Science.
 In addition to eating more iron-rich foods like meats, beans, and spinach, cooking in a cast iron pot is an easy way to boost your iron intake.

 Iron is an essential nutrient for all the cells in our body.
 Iron's main job is to help transport oxygen through hemoglobin in the blood and myoglobin in muscles.
 In order to function well, your body needs just the right amount of iron, which depends on your age and sex.
 A lack of iron in red blood cells leads to a condition known as iron deficiency or anemia.
 On the other hand, too much iron can lead to a dangerous condition called iron toxicity.
 Children under age three are particularly susceptible to iron toxicity, and symptoms include nausea, diarrhea, and hemorrhaging.
 To be on the safe side, avoid cooking foods for young children in iron pots.
 For more information about iron intake and nutrition, check out the related Q&As below.